 The long-term care ombudsman program exists to advocate for the safety of elderly Georgia residents.
 Georgia has a state ombudsman and several community ombudsmen.
 The Georgia state ombudsman program is responsible for handling regulation and grievances of both long-term care facilities and personal care homes.

 In addition, notify the Adult Protective Services (APS) Unit of the Department of Family and Children Services in Duluth Georgia.
 You can file a report online or call 866-55AGING (866-552-4464)

 APS is required to conduct a prompt and full investigation upon receiving a report, which can greatly help your case during the legal process.
-The David Brauns law team will coordinate with these agencies to obtain any reports or other evidence needed to support claims you need to file for damages on your loved one’s behalf.
+The Brauns Law, PC team will coordinate with these agencies to obtain any reports or other evidence needed to support claims you need to file for damages on your loved one’s behalf.